csleary/ochre/_posts/2018-05-31-dear-of-the-yog.md

 The second piece is my remix of Roel Funcken's _Android Robson_, in which I've cherry-picked a melody and rebuild the track around it with some Evolver and guitar pedals.

 As ever with Touched, all proceeds from the album sales go to charity, which in this case is the Soi Dog Foundation, a charity that rescues dogs from the dogmeat trade in Asia.
-Anyone who knows Roel knows how much of an animal lover he is, so it's been a pleasure to help him help abused and maltreated Dogs.
+Anyone who knows Roel knows how much of an animal lover he is, so it's been a pleasure to do something to help him help abused and maltreated Dogs.

 In addition to the usual download formats, _DotY_ is also available on a limited digipak CD.